Authentication

-Keys are created in the Developer Dashboard.
-Each key is tied to your organization and environment:
+Keys are created in the Developer Dashboard and follow this format:

 |---|